Skip to cookie consent Skip to main content

 Dr. Beresin is the executive director of the Clay Center for Young Healthy Minds at Massachusetts General Hospital.
 Dr. Beresin holds over 40 years of experience working with youth, with a particular focus on prevention, early intervention, and treatment for teens and young adults.
 In this article, Dr. Beresin discusses back-to-school stress, shares the best coping skills for teens and preteens to use in times of stress, and explores ways parents and guardians can help.

-Why might adolescence be a stressful time for many teenagers?
+Why may adolescence be a stressful time for many teenagers?

 Adolescence is an incredibly stressful time of life.
 In adolescence, children’s brains are maturing.
 They’re looking for (and developing) independence.
 Their relationships and social experiences begin to stand out against the backdrop of their lives.
 And all these changes cause them to consider, and care about, different issues in more complex ways.

 “A school-aged child is more worried about being liked and fitting in,” explains Dr. Beresin.
 “An adolescent is struggling with questions like, ‘How do I fit in while being separate and autonomous and my own person?’
-When you can see all the nuances like adolescents can in their developmental stage, you can get wrapped up in the weeds.
-They need precious time and experiences with peers, teachers, parents, caregivers, and others to sort out their identity and the role they play with others.”
+When you can see all the nuances that adolescents can in their developmental stage, you can get wrapped up in the weeds.
+They need precious time and experiences with peers, teachers, parents, caregivers, and others to sort out their identity and the role they play with others.
+They also need to learn social emotional skills, that have a deep impact on their sense of self, mental health, and healthy interaction with others.”

 According to Dr. Beresin, adolescents’ fears and anxieties about the state of the world, their families, and their lives are major contributors to the mental health conditions students face today.
-They commonly worry about the world they shall inherit.
-To complicate matters, the American school system overschedules and overburdens its students — and that makes things even worse.
+They commonly worry about the world they shall inherit as noted above, and to complicate matters, the American school system overschedules and overburdens its students—and that makes things even worse.
 There is simply no down time to process all they are going through.
+Mindful reflection is crucial for health biological, social, and emotional development.

 Back-to-school time is an especially stressful time for teenagers.
 As Dr. Beresin explains, “For [most] young adults, the background of their life is mostly school, family, friends, and recreation.
 And their recreation is largely school based — or at least that’s the environment within which recreation occurs.
 So, most of their life is embedded in school.”